 These coordinates (43.304668,-74.543574) locate the only good camping spot on the river, it’s about 6 miles in, and I’m not sure it is DEC approved.
 Good swimming there though.

 Takeout:Depending on the trip you choose,the takeout will be either back at the launch site or at a steep bank on river left where the stream comes close to NY 10 prior to the Shaker Place.
-There is a rough trail up the bank where others have lifted their canoes or kayaks to the road.
+There is a rough trail up the bank where others have lifted their canoes or kayaks along with their kayak paddle to the road.
 A few cars can be parked beside the road in a narrow pullout area.
 The cars can be seen easily from the river.
 By car it is 6.0 mi on NY 10 from the second bridge to the takeout.